 If you like Entrepreneurship and the hit show "Shark Tank", this is the course for you!
 This course will go more in-depth and students will create and present a detailed business plan.
-We will work with Junior Achievement of WNY and students in this course will be eligible to compete in a business plan competition where scholarships and other great prizes are awarded.
-Other topics include Identifying and meeting a market need, marketing your business, Distribution, Promotion and Selling and Operations Management.
+We will work with Junior Achievement of WNY and students in this course will be eligible to compete in a business plan competition.
+Other topics include Identifying and meeting a market need, marketing your business, Distribution, Promotion, Selling and Operations Management.
+Students will also visit 43 North Business Plan Competition headquarters at Seneca Tower.